marmartins/com.marcsys.benchmark/README.md

 # com.marcsys.benchmark
-Benchmark repository to allow integrating with HDR Histogram in an easy way.
+Benchmark repository to allow integrating with HDR Histogram in a easy way.

 ## Why I write this lib?
-I worked with HDRHistogram few times, for every time I was needed to read the documentation to remember the settings I wanted as well as the commands to convert the created .perf file.
+I worked with HDRHistogram few times, for every time I was needed to read the documentation to remember the settings and the commands to convert .perf file.

-For this reason I decide to create this lib which consolidates the main settings I normally use and the commands to carry out the conversation.
+For this reason I decide to create this lib which consolidates the main settings normally used and the instructions to carry out the conversation.

 ## How to configure the project
-- Add the dependency on the pom.xml
+- If you **fork/clone** this project, you need to add the dependency on the pom.xml.
   ```xml
   <dependencies>
     <dependency>